Campus Student Daily Attendance

-Track daily attendance for everything outside the class
+Track student daily attendance for everything outside the class

-With Minga’s Check in module, you can quickly implement an easy-to-use student check in & check out system.
-Promptly know who is on and off campus, see which flex period students attend, and account for all students anytime.
-Check students in and out of events by scanning their ID with access to real time live attendance data.
-All at your fingertips.
+Know who is on and off campus, see which flex period students attend, and account for all students, at any time.
+Check students in and out of events by scanning their ID and get access to real time student daily attendance data.

 Manage Student Check Ins Like a Boss.